demisto/content-docs/docs/tutorials/tut-integration-ui.md

 ***URL***

-Add the following values for the url parameter:
+Add the following values for the URL parameter:

 | URL Parameter Settings  |  |
 | ------------- |-------------|